amrutha0909/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-let's leetcode
-This repository conatains solutions to all the Leetcode problems I have solved
+This repository contains solutions to all the Leetcode problems I have solved